-Dear Mr. Speaker: According to Section 303(a) of the Congressional Accountability Act of 1995 ("Act"), 2 U.S.C.
+Section 303(a) of the Congressional Accountability Act of 1995 ("Act"), 2 U.S.C.
 1383(a), the Executive Director of the Office of Compliance shall, "subject to the approval of the Board [of Directors of the Office of Compliance], adopt rules governing the procedures of the Office, including the procedures of hearing officers, which shall be submitted for publication in the Congressional Record.
-The rules may be amended in the same manner.

-The Executive Director and Board of Directors of the Office of Compliance are transmitting herewith the enclosed Amendments to the Procedural Rules of the Office of Compliance for publication in the Congressional Record on the first day on which both Houses of Congress are in session following this transmittal.
-See section 303(b) of the Act, 2 U.S.C.
+The rules may be amended in the same manner."
+The Executive Director and Board of Directors of the Office of Compliance are transmitting herewith the enclosed Amendments to the Procedural Rules of the Office of Compliance for publication in both the House and Senate versions of the Congressional Record on the first day on which both Houses of Congress are in session following this transmittal.
+See 303(b) of the Act.
+2 U.S.C.
 1383(b).

-These amendments to the Procedural Rules of the Office of Compliance shall be deemed adopted by the Executive Director with the approval of the Board of Directors effective on the date of publication of this Notice of Adoption of Amendments to Procedural Rules in the Congressional Record, and shall be in full force and effect as of that
+These amendments to the Procedural Rules of the Office of Compliance shall be deemed adopted by the Executive Director with the approval of the Board of Directors on the date of publication of this Notice of Adoption of Amendments to Procedural Rules on both the House and Senate versions of the Congressional Record.

-Any inquiries regarding this Notice should be addressed to the Executive Director, Office of Compliance, 110 2nd Street, S.E., Room LA-200, Washington, D.C.
-20540; 202-724-9250, TDD 202-426-1912.
+Any inquiries regarding this Notice should be addressed to the Executive Director, Office of Compliance, 110 2nd Street, SE., Room LA-200, Washington, DC 20540; 202-724-9250, TDD 202-426-1912.